 We have five students and many more who have applied for the May term.

 We have half the money for Joy’s braces.
 You can contribute toward this to our base in Florida mentioned above in the bus section.
 Label the donation “Joy’s Braces”

 Two grand babies to be born this year!
 HannaLea Nobizo Ndlovu due in May and Baby Sorenson due in September.

 Six computers and the funding for the training program for Samaritan Ladies.

 A great friend from church visited our family!!
 Love ya Sarah

-Provision of a new minibus to transport students, Boot Camp teams, and the local who are needy.
+Provision of a new minibus to transport Samaritan Ladies, students, Boot Camp teams and area needy.